 2. Don’t Jump Right In

-Traditional IT delivery, whether it be processing, storage, applications, or communications needs to be configured and managed in order to maintain it’s effectiveness.
-Now, with cloud computing, you can deliver your organization all the dynamic capabilities of a full-scale IT infrastructure with very little overhead cost.
-The tendency to immediately commit to an overhaul of the computing infrastructure should be tabled.
-Implement one solution at a time to get a good feel for how the cloud is working for your organization.
+Cloud computing gives your organization all the dynamic capabilities of a full-scale IT infrastructure with very little overhead cost.
+You may be tempted to immediately commit to an overhaul of the computing infrastructure.
+However, if you have years of information to virtualize, this can be difficult.
+Instead, consider implementing just one function to the cloud, like email or backup.
+Implementing one solution at a time gives you a better feel for how the cloud works for your organization.

-One of the major advantages of moving your organization’s computing resources to the cloud is that maintenance is no longer your responsibility.
-The problem is that even though many of the issues you’ve typically had to address are already taken care of for you, IT problems are not eliminated altogether.
-Before you decide to jump on the cloud bandwagon, determine the computing needs of your organization and plan how you are going to take care of the issues that do pop up.
-If something does happen and your cloud provider responds with indifference, it may cause major problems for your organization.
+One of the advantages of moving your computing resources to the cloud is that maintenance is no longer your responsibility.
+Almost.
+Yes, many issues have been taken off your plate, but IT problems are not entirely eliminated.
+Before you switch to the cloud, assess what IT needs you will still have and plan how you are going to take care of them.
+If something happens and your cloud provider doesn’t have great customer service, you may have major problems.
 Processor magazine recommends:

-Cloud computing is the most important IT revelation in the past decade and will continue to see exponential growth.
-If your business is looking to implement a comprehensive cloud solution, consider these four tips to ensure your organization is ready for its cloud experience.
-For questions about IT and how to utilize new technology to improve your business’ operations, call Quikteks today at (973) 882-4644.
+Cloud computing will continue to see exponential growth.
+If your business is considering a comprehensive cloud solution, consider these four suggestions before committing full-scale.
+For questions about IT and how to use new technology to improve business operations, call Quikteks today at (973) 882-4644.
+We can help.